IgorTodorovskiIBM/blog/_posts/2026-04-20-z-vector-search.md

     - SIMD
 ---

 In a [previous blog post](https://igortodorovskiibm.github.io/blog/2023/08/22/llama.cpp/), we proved that running a 7B parameter LLM on z/OS was possible.
 It was a milestone, but performance made it more of a curiosity than a real thing.
 The real question was no longer whether it could run, but whether it could solve a problem worth solving.
 On z/OS, that doesn't always mean generating text.
-Often, it means retrieving the right context at the right moment: helping operators triage the thousands of messages streaming across the console and surface the ones that actually matter.
+Often, it means retrieving the right context at the right moment like helping system admins triage the thousands of messages streaming across the console and surface the ones that actually matter.

 That makes **Retrieval-Augmented Generation (RAG)** a great fit for z/OS.
 It works within the platform's performance limits and respects air-gapped environments.
 By indexing data locally using efficient embedding models, we can achieve fast semantic search results, turning a slow "curiosity" into a practical, real-time RAG tool.

-This blog introduces **[z-vector-search](https://github.com/IgorTodorovskiIBM/z-vector-search)**, a native and open source z/OS engine that allows you to index and query your own data locally.
+This blog introduces **[z-vector-search](https://igortodorovskiibm.github.io/z-vector-search/)**, a native and open source z/OS engine that allows you to index and query your own data locally.
 It is also available as a library, so you can embed the same retrieval pipeline directly into your own applications.
 No cloud dependencies, no data leaving the LPAR, and no more manual flipping through IBM manuals.
 It's about building RAG directly where the data lives.
 It's also worth noting that much of the code for the project, including a substantial part of the work needed to get llama.cpp embedding support running cleanly on z/OS, was written with the help of **[IBM Bob](https://bob.ibm.com/)**, IBM's AI Coding Assistant.

-On z/OS, RAG is less about flashy chat demos and more about retrieving the right context from private, operationally sensitive data that often has to stay on-prem: IBM message documentation, internal runbooks, batch procedures, incident histories, exported logs, and site-specific notes.
-In many enterprise environments, the hard requirement is not "can a model generate an answer?" but "can the retrieval layer run locally on the LPAR without moving the data somewhere else first?"

-One scenario that motivated all of this is simple: a z/OS system programmer staring at a console flooded with messages — ABENDs, RACF violations, dataset allocation errors — trying to figure out which ones matter, what they mean, and whether the system has seen anything like this before.
+The scenario that motivated all of this is simple: a z/OS system programmer staring at a console flooded with messages like ABENDs, RACF violations, dataset allocation errors, trying to figure out which ones matter, what they mean, and whether the system has seen anything like this before.
 Today that means flipping between IBM message manuals, internal runbooks, and ticket histories.
 What if you could just *ask*?
 And what if the answer came from **directly on z/OS**, not by shipping log data to a cloud LLM, but right there on the LPAR where the data already lives?

 This blog covers how we built **z-vector-search**, the technical decisions behind it, and how **z-console**, an operator console enrichment tool, serves as one prototype application built on top of it.